-Each of our 14 entry routes has a similar first year, designed to give you a strong foundation in the core sciences, maths and economics needed for the rest of your studies.
+The UCD Agricultural Science programme offers 11 unique areas of specialisation.
+All have a similar first year, designed to give you a strong foundation in the core sciences, maths and economics needed for the rest of your studies.
+Areas of specialisation include: